GUIDE 2025

 Best For: Public sector, law enforcement, healthcare.

 PowerDMS is a strong candidate for the best document management software.
-It’s not that it has features that other business solutions lack, but it has everything a general user would expect from document control software.
+It does not have features other business solutions lack, but it has everything a general user would expect from a digital document control software.

-You can store documents instantly, retrieve them when you need them, and PowerDMS vouches for top file safety.
+You can instantly store documents and retrieve them when needed, and PowerDMS vouches for top file safety.

-But, when you take a better look under the hood, you’ll find many intriguing options.
-First of all, although quite intuitive, PowerDMS does offer training management if you have a bigger team and want everyone to get the same knowledge.
+But, looking under the hood, you’ll find many intriguing options.
+First, although quite intuitive, PowerDMS offers training management if you have a bigger team and want everyone to get the same knowledge.

-With PowerDMS, you can effectively manage access to sensitive documents, prop alerts, enable approval process control if you need one and other more advanced security features.
+With PowerDMS, you can effectively manage access to sensitive documents and prop alerts, enable approval process control if you need one, and other more advanced security features.

 2. Klippa